Application Dates and Procedures

 To submit your application, please follow these steps:

-- Complete the online application on The Graduate School’s website, including the $60 application fee (non-refundable; waiver may be requested, as per note above)
+- Complete the online application on The Graduate School’s website, including the $60 non-refundable application fee

 - Upload or send the following required supplemental items:

 - Official undergraduate and graduate transcripts (if applicable)

 - Curriculum vitae/resume